dakotarawlings/dakota_data_science_projects/santa_barbara_realestate_analysis/README.md

 * Wrote a full stack web application in HTML, CSS, and JavaScript which takes in user input, calls the flask API, and displays the predicted price
 * Hosted the web application on Heroku: https://sb-house-price-estimator.herokuapp.com/

+## Fture work
+* This dataset was relatively limited in terms of sample size and number of features -Add more features to the dataset
+  -Increase the sample size (scrape data from more house listings)
+* Improve the error handling in the web app